neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 ## Module Overview

-In this module, you will package up many of the concepts learned throughout the workshop into an automated build pipeline.
-The content in this module assumes that you have been working along with the workshop and have allready forked [this repo](https://github.com/neilpeterson/terraform-modules.git).
+In this module, you will create an automated build pipeline that will test your terraform configurations, create a test report, and package up deployable build artifacts.

+This module assumes that you have forked [this repository](https://github.com/neilpeterson/terraform-modules) to your personal GitHub account.

 ## Create an Azure DevOps instance

-If needed, create an Azure DevOps instance.
+If needed, [create an Azure DevOps instance](https://azure.microsoft.com/en-ca/services/devops/?WT.mc_id=cloudnativeterraform-github-nepeters).
 Azure DevOps is free for open source projects, including this workshop.

-Navigate to [https://azure.microsoft.com/en-ca/services/devops](https://azure.microsoft.com/en-ca/services/devops/?WT.mc_id=cloudnativeterraform-github-nepeters) and sign up for a free Azure DevOps organization.

 Once you have created the organization, you may be prompted to create a new project.

 ![](../images/new-project-small.jpg)

 ## Create Build Pipeline

+Create a new build pipeline using the left-hand menu.

 *Pipelines* > *Build* > *New Pipeline* > *GitHub (YAML)*